dwalend/Disentangle/README.md

 You'll need to

-* bring a graph of your own, or at least a Seq[(Node,Node,Arc)].
+* bring a graph of your own, or at least a Seq[(Node,Node,ArcLabel)].
 * choose or create a SemiringSupport implementation like FewestNodes.
-* provide a function to convert from a (Node,Node,Arc) tuple to the Label defined by your SemiringSupport.
+* provide a function to convert from a (Node,Node,ArcLabel) tuple to the Label defined by your SemiringSupport.
 ** You can use net.walend.scalagraph.semiring.ConvertToLabelGraph to convert from a [scala-graph](http://www.scala-graph.org/) Graph.
 * choose an algorithm to perform the minimization.
 (You probably want to use Dijkstra's algorithm)
 * arrange for your code to run the algorithm on your graph